 What are the Advantages of Programming?

-- Attractive Salary and Multiple Career opportunities: Technology is vast and there are plenty of jobs available if you know how to code.
+- Attractive Salary and Multiple Career Opportunities: Technology is vast and there are plenty of jobs available if you know how to code.
 Programmers are high in demand.
 The salaries of Computer Programmers are also attractive because it requires critical thinking and situation analysis in a complex way.

 - Technologies are ruling the world: Almost everywhere you see, you will get the technology embedded, and it has become a part of our daily life.
 We are relying on technologies that are vast and there are huge amounts of industries dependent on computer programs to run their business to earn a profit.

-- Coding is creativity: Coding is always considered as something Mathematical, computational, boring, frustrating but there is a creative side to coding as well.
+- Coding is creativity: Coding is always considered as something Mathematical, computational, boring, and frustrating but there is a creative side to coding as well.
 When programmers see something imperfect in this world, then it becomes their job to analyze the problem, do complex analysis, and come up with a visionary solution.
 Programmers can see a complete picture of a problem people encounter and they use their creative mind with a logical approach to finding out the solution for that.
-Just like painters who know in which color the particular wall will shine, a clever programmer picks a suitable programming language, patterns of logical expression to implement the solution.
+Just like painters who know in which color, the particular wall will shine, a clever programmer picks a suitable programming language, and patterns of logical expression to implement the solution.

 - Empowering and Life-Changing Experience: Programming always gives you a new challenge where you have to take the risk every time and that teaches you to take the risk in your life too.
-The entire world is full of software, apps, websites and when you build these things on your own you feel more confident and powerful.
+The entire world is full of software, apps, and websites and when you build these things on your own you feel more confident and powerful.
 When a programmer can solve a problem that has no solution before, and he/she is the one who brings an overarching solution, it becomes a life-changing experience for them.

 What are the Disadvantages of Programming?